Transdev: History

-Transdev was formed through the merger of Veolia Transport and Transdev on 3 April 2011.
-Veolia Environnement and Caisse des Dépôts et Consignations (CDC) had 50% shareholdings.
-It was initially planned for the company to be sold by an initial public offering, potentially accompanied by a rebranding, within 12 months of the merger.
+Veolia Transport and Transdev S.A. merged on April 3, 2011, creating Veolia Transdev.
+Veolia Environnement and Caisse des Dépôts et Consignations (CDC) each held initially held 50% of the company.
+It was originally planned for the company to be sold by an initial public offering, accompanied by a potential rebranding, within 12 months of the merger.
+Later that year, Veolia announced that it would divest its interest as part of a broader program intended to reduce debt and concentrate on its water, waste and energy businesses.
+The transport company subsequently began consolidating its operations around several principal markets and withdrawing from less-profitable activities.

-On 6 December 2011, Veolia Environment, seeking to reduce debt and focus on its core businesses of water, waste and energy, announced a €5 bn divestment program over 2012/13 that would include a sale of its share in Veolia Transdev within two years.
-At the time of the announcement, Veolia Transdev declared its intention to concentrate on four main markets (France, the Netherlands, Germany, and the United States), to develop its presence in the United Kingdom, Asia and Australia and to divest from other countries and other activities amounting to about 9–10% of global revenue in 2012/13.
+At the time of the announcement, Veolia Transdev declared its intention to concentrate on four main markets (France, the Netherlands, Germany, and the United States), to develop its presence in the United Kingdom, Asia and Australia and to divest from other countries and activities.
 After this announcement, the Caisse des Dépôts et Consignations, for its part, officially reiterated its commitment to Veolia Transdev and its continued support as a shareholder to the group's development.

-During early 2012, it was reported that Cube Infrastructure, a fund controlled by the French bank Natixis (Groupe BPCE), was likely to acquire about half of Veolia's stake in Transdev.
-The Caisse des Dépôts would take over the other half.
-In October 2012, this was later changed to Caisse des Dépôts acquiring 10% of the shares from Veolia.
-However, this reported acquisition was not implemented.
 Following the sale of Transdev subsidiary SNCM in late 2015, CDC and Veolia continued talks about selling Veolia's stake in the joint venture.
-In December 2016, CDC finally bought 20% shares from Veolia.
-As a result, Veolia's share became 30% while CDC's share became 70%.
+In December 2016, CDC finally bought 20% shares from Veolia, leaving Veolia with 30% share, while CDC's share became 70%.

 In October 2018, Veolia announced its intention to sell its remaining 30% shareholding to the Rethmann Group.
 The transaction was completed during January 2019, with Rethmann increasing its shareholding to 34% by adding its Rhenus Veniro subsidiary to the Transdev portfolio.

 In December 2024, it was announced that Rethmann Group planned to increase its shareholding to 66% with Caisse des Dépôts et Consignations' to reduce its to 34%.

-Operational history
+Operations

-At the time of merger, Transdev operated in the following 27 countries.
+At the time of merger, Transdev operated in 27 countries.
 In 2014, the operations at the time were organised into seven geographical areas (struckthrough countries' operations have already ceased):